South Korea, Japan agree intelligence-sharing on North Korea threat

 A defense ministry official said South Korea now has deals with 33 countries, including the United States and Russia, on military intelligence sharing.

-(Reporting by Ju-min Park; Editing by Simon Cameron-Moore)
+(Reporting by Ju-min Park; Additional reporting by Ben Blanchard in Beijing and Tetsushi Kajimoto in Tokyo; Editing by Simon Cameron-Moore)